StevenMaude/pdf_to_html_preview/README.md

 initial fixed commits is [here](https://gist.github.com/StevenMaude/88def892b0cbfa8ae818).

 ## Usage
-Since this isn't running on ScraperWiki's site, the usage is a little unconventional.
-(Comment on the issues if you find this useful and want to remind me to try to fix this.)
+### Command line
+Run as:

-    pdf_to_html.py http://link.to.pdf > some_output.html
+    pdf_to_html.py http://link.to.pdf

-Then open `some_output.html` in a browser.
+It will create a HTML file: `output.html`.
+View it in a browser.
 The **download button in this HTML doesn't work**; you can't use the generated page to then download another PDF.

 Instead, run the script again with new input PDF and new output filename.

+### Flask
+Run local_run.py - this is fine for local use only.

+Visit http://127.0.0.1:5000 in your browser.
+The download form works here.

+**Do not use Flask's debug server in production.**